*Applications now re-opened! The deadline to apply is 21 June 2021, 5pm.

 Throughout the course of the residency, you will work with established artists, producers and engineers within the industry and take part in a series of creative, mentoring and confidence building workshops, culminating in a virtual performance.

-The virtual performance will be live streamed from our Charlie Jones Live Venue on 20 August 2021.
+The virtual performance will be live streamed on Reform Radio from our Charlie Jones Live Venue on 20 August 2021.

 Who is it for?